-Here are 5 great exercises to improve your finger strength and dexterity, as originally published over at Piano and Synth Magazine.
+In this article, we’ll share 5 great exercises to improve your finger strength and dexterity, as originally published by Piano and Synth Magazine.
 But first, check out this simple and helpful strength exercise on YouTube.

 The bane of every music student?
 Piano scales and arpeggios may be boring, but they work.
 Not only do they help to reinforce knowledge of the notes in each key signature, but they help develop finger strength and rhythm.
 Try playing major, minor and chromatic scales, and major and minor arpeggios, both single-handed and in unison in a variety of ways:

 -alternative rhythm (for example: hold the first note of each octave for longer than the other six notes)